 6. Filing When Represented by Counsel

-Except for issues concerning the relationship between attorney and client, no document shall be accepted for filing by a party represented by counsel unless it is filed by counsel.
+Except for issues concerning the relationship between attorney and client, or unless otherwise directed by the presiding judge, no document shall be accepted for filing by a party represented by counsel unless it is filed by counsel.